yuezhang914/libft/README.md

 ## 🧩 About the Project

-**Libft** is your very first custom library in C. It reimplements essential standard C library functions and includes additional utility functions to help you in future C projects.
+ It reimplements essential standard C library functions and includes additional utility functions to use in future C projects.
+I added an edition that check pointers first to prevent any safety problems when used in other project.

 - ✅ 100% written in C
 - ✅ Norm-compliant